 Whether you're interested in grassroots events, public meetings, hands-on workshops, press events, diplomatic meetings with elected officials, or simply participating in a group discussion, the San Diego climate movement has it all!

-Important Notice: All events are currently virtual, and may require registration.
-Events are subject to change, please confirm with the event host in advance if planning to attend.
+Important Notice: Events may require registration and are subject to change.
+Please confirm with the event host in advance if planning to attend.